-- How we deliver quality

-- Our governance

-- Legislative and regulatory framework

-- List of EU/EEA-audit firms that belong to the PwC network of member firms

-- List of public interest entities

-- Reporting criteria of the quality indicators
+Our system of quality management Our governance Legislative and regulatory framework List of EU/EEA-audit firms that belong to the PwC network of member firms List of public interest entities Reporting criteria of the quality indicators Glossary Acknowledgements

-- Acknowledgements

 O The quality indicator is taken from the NBA Practice Note 1135 Disclosure of Audit Quality Factors.
 PwC reports in the Transparency Report 2020-2021 on all quality indicotors stated in the Practice Note.